secure-77/PSAccessFinder/README.md

 # PSAcessFinder

-This Powershell script searches for folders where the current user has Write, Modify or FullControl permissions.
+This Powershell script searches recursive for folders where the current user has Write, Modify or FullControl permissions.
 Its meant to find insufficient permissions that you can use for DLL Hijacking

+If it found a folder with permissions, it skipps the subfolders of them.

 # ToDo